CCN Resources & Support for Faculty Research

 Collaborate – You can invite other reviewers (including external colleagues) to work with you on the project.

-How do I let the Office of Scholarly Affairs know about my proposal?
+How do I let the Office of Nursing Research and Translational Science know about my proposal?

-Under Proposal Development on the Research tab of CCN’s website, there is a link to let our office know when you are looking to submit a proposal.
-This can be used to request services from OSA as well. https://nursing.ua.edu/research/proposal-development/
+Under Proposal Development on the Research tab of CCN’s website, there is a link to notify our office when you are considering proposal submission.
+This can be used to request services from our office as well.
+Faculty who do not notify our office prior to submitting a proposal will not receive approval unless there are extenuating circumstances.

 What should I do when I hear the status of my proposal?

-Under Proposal Development on the Research tab of CCN’s website, there is a link to notify OSA when the status of your submission changes. https://nursing.ua.edu/research/proposal-development/
+Under Proposal Development on the Research tab of CCN’s website, there is a link to notify our office when the status of your submission changes. https://nursing.ua.edu/research/proposal-development/

 When is the proposal due to Lauren Calhoun to be entered in Cayuse?